nehalem501/psxsdk/readme.txt

 Then you will have to use mkpsxiso to convert the ISO image to a format the PlayStation understands and to license it. mkpsxiso outputs a .BIN/.CUE pair, which is supported by most CD burning applications.
+NOTE: Some Linux distributions (like Debian and Mint) don't provide mkisofs, but genisoimage instead.
+           Replace the command name in the command line and that's it.

 mkpsxiso test.iso test.bin /usr/local/psxsdk/misc/infousa.dat